dozy-programmer/Amark18/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I'm Amar Khanshali 🐱‍💻

-I am a Computer Scientist currently attending San Diego State University.
+I am a Computer Scientist graduate of San Diego State University.
 I have a passion for problem-solving and continuously expanding my knowledge.
 I am always enthusiastic about working on projects that enable me to experiment with new technologies, languages, and concepts.
 I am passionate about mobile development and utilizing IoT devices to address various challenges.
 Some of the projects that I have worked on are summarized below.
 I have included detailed READMEs and demos for all my projects so check them out!

 #### 🚧 In-progress : Amar's Dessert Stamp of Approval: